ga-wdi-boston/capstone-project/README.md

 -   **Build a full-stack application** by making your own backend and your own front-end
 -   **Have an API of your design**
+-   Have user-owned data **should said data be owned by a user** (this may or may not be the case depending on your application)
 -   **Have an interactive front-end**, preferably using a modern front-end framework
 -   **Be a complete product**, which most likely means multiple relationships